-ye have learned, and avoid

-them.
-For they that are such

-serve not our Lord Jesus

-Christ, but their own belly;

-and by good words and fair

-speeches deceive the hearts of

-~ the simple.'

-False Teachers.
-Col. ii.
-8. 'Beware, lest any man spoil

-you through philosophy and

-vain deceit,' etc.

-Ditto.
-Col. ii.
-18. 'Let no man beguile you of

-your reward in a voluntary

-humility and worshipping of

-angels.'

-Judaising Teachers.
-Phil. iii.
-2. 'Beware of dogs; beware of

-Judaising Teachers.
-1 1111.
-111. 2. evil workers; beware of the

-E Phil. iii. concision.'

-Enemies of the 'For many walk, of whom I

-Cross.
-18. have told you often that

-they are the enemies of the

-cross of Christ.'

-Sensualists.
-Phil. iii.
-'Whose end is destruction:

-19. whose god is their belly.'

-False Teachers.
-1 Tim. i.
-'That thou mightest charge

-3, 4. some that they teach no other

-doctrine; neither give heed to

-fables and endless

-genealogies.'

-Judaisers.
-1 Tim. i.
-'Some having swerved, have

-Juduiscis.
-6, 7. turned aside into vain jangling;

-0, 7. desiring to be teachers of the

-9

-Amastatas 1 Tim i law,' etc.

-Apostates.
-1 Tim. i.
-'Some have put away (faith

-19. and a good conscience)

-concerning faith have made

-shipwreck.'

-Ditto.
-Liars and 1 Tim. iv.
-'Now the spirit speaketh

-Hypocrites.
-1, 2. expressly that in the latter

-times some shall depart from

-the faith, giving heed to

-seducing spirits, and doctrines

-of demons; speaking lies in

-hypocrisy: having their

-conscience seared with a hot

-iron.'

-False Teachers.
-1 Tim. iv.
-'Forbidding to marry, and

-raise reactions.
-1 11111, 1 7 . i orondoning to mairy, and
+2 Tim. ii.
+16- hearts of the simple.'
+'Beware, lest any man spoil you through philosophy and vain deceit,' etc. 'Let no man beguile you of your reward in a voluntary humility and worshipping of angels.'
+'Beware of dogs; beware of evil workers; beware of the concision.'
+'For many walk, of whom I have told you often . . . that they are the enemies of the cross of Christ.'
+'Whose end is destruction: whose god is their belly.'
+'That thou mightest charge some that they teach no other doctrine; neither give heed to fables and endless genealogies.'
+'Some having swerved, have turned aside into vain jangling; desiring to be teachers of the law,' etc. 'Some have put away (faith and a good conscience) concerning faith have made shipwreck.'
+'Now the spirit speaketh expressly that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of demons; speaking lies in hypocrisy: having their conscience seared with a hot iron.'
+'Forbidding to marry, and commanding to abstain from meats,' etc. 'A voiding profane and vain babblings, and oppositions of science falsely so called: which some professing have erred concerning the faith.'
+'But shun profane and vain